atek-cloud/atek.cloud/blog/2021-09-9-hello-world.md

 ### Where does the name come from?

 Atek stands for "Austin Texas," where I live.
-Yeehaw yall.
+Yeehaw y'all.

 ## Getting involved